Battle of Wilmington

 Battle of Wilmington.jpg

-(The Battle of Wilmington)
+The Battle of Wilmington

 The Battle of Wilmington consisted of three smaller engagements along the Cape Fear River.
 Confederate forces under General Robert Hoke occupied the Sugar Loaf Line north of Fort Fisher.
 On February 11, Schofield attacked the Sugar Loaf Line with Alfred Terry's corps and drove back the defenders.
 Next, General Jacob D. Cox's 3rd Division, XXIII Corps was ferried to the west bank of the Cape Fear River to deal with Fort Anderson the main fortress guarding Wilmington.

-North Carolina Coast and the Civil War (Map)
+North Carolina Coast and the Civil War Map

 North Carolina Coast Civil War Map.gif

-Map Key: It also reflects current major military bases:
+Map also shows current military installations:

 (A) Cherry Point Marine Corps Air Station